Skip to main content

 Driving distance50 km (31 mi)

 Your memorable Icelandic adventure begins the very moment you arrive at Keflavík Airport.
-After picking up your rental car, you’ll drive to the capital, Reykjavík, for your first night in the Land of Fire and Ice.
+After picking up your rental car and getting familiar with your vehicle, you'll drive to the capital, Reykjavík, through dramatic lava fields that offer your first glimpse of Iceland's unique volcanic landscape.
+The 50-kilometer journey is the perfect introduction to the Land of Fire and Ice.

 Highlights